-The Dissertation module which is core, and all other modules for this programme are optional.
-This allows you to create a bespoke programme, choosing the modules which best fit your requirements.
+On all but one of the pathways, aside from the Dissertation module which is core, all modules for this programme are options.
+This allows you to create a bespoke programme, choosing the modules which best fit your requirements from the LLM if taking one of the named LLM programmes, appropriate to the pathway you have selected.